Understanding the Serverless Architecture

 This happens because the cloud provider spins down the serverless database completely if not used frequently, that is if the runtime needs some time to start up then it will create more latency.
 Serverless computing doesn’t suit some computing workloads like high-performance computing ones.
 The providers are the reason behind the resource limits, and another reason is that it would probably be more cost-efficient if bulk provision is made to the number of servers that a user needs at any given period.

 Diagnosing resource usage problems or performance with serverless architecture is difficult when compared with traditional server architecture.
 There are no possible ways to dig in more details about the attaching of debuggers, profilers, or APM tools, though complete functions can be timed.

 The serverless architecture runs in a closed source environment that means its performance characteristics are not easy to replicate in a local environment.
 Luckily, you will find some amazing serverless monitoring tools out there in the market that you can put to use.

 - Security Reasons

-Serverless databases are sometimes misunderstood as more secure than that of the traditional databases.
-To some extent, it can be considered as a true fact because the operating system’s vulnerabilities are handled by the cloud providers.
-The numbers of attacks are increasing because there are many more components to the application when compared to traditional architecture and every element is supposed to be an entry to the serverless app.
+Serverless databases are sometimes misunderstood as more secure than that traditional databases.
+To some extent, it can be considered as a true fact because the operating system’s vulnerabilities are handled by cloud providers.
+The number of attacks is increasing because there are many more components to the application when compared to traditional architecture and every element is supposed to be an entry to the serverless app.